lucasm/lucasm/README.md

 **Tech Lead & Frontend Software Specialist, based in Brazil.**

-Strong experience building and leading mission-critical, large-scale web applications and platforms used by millions of users daily and handling billions of BRL in transactions per day.
+Strong experience building and leading mission-critical, large-scale web applications and platforms used by millions of users and handling millions of BRL in daily transactions.
 I specialize in Frontend Architecture, Design Systems, the React ecosystem, Accessibility, Performance, and scalable engineering practices — helping teams and products grow sustainably.

 ### 🚀 Projects